 Possession with intent to distribute is a more severe felony than possession and is usually charged based on circumstantial evidence, such as possessing drugs along with a large amount of cash or other paraphernalia that would suggest an intent to sell the drugs rather than to use them personally.

 The penalties for drug possession and possession with intent to distribute depend on the type of drug possessed by the defendant.
 Illegal drugs are divided into five different categories, known as schedules, under Georgia law.
+A drug crime lawyer in the Atlanta area can explain the specific classification involved in your case.
 For example, Schedule I drug possession (heroin, LSD, and cocaine) is subject to far harsher penalties than Schedule V possession (medicines containing codeine).
 Generally, a conviction will result in at least one year of jail time, and it may even result in up to 30 years of jail for a conviction involving a Schedule I substance.Drug Trafficking in Georgia

 Trafficking is the most severe of drug crimes.
 It may be charged when an individual possesses a significant quantity of drugs, and it appears that they were brought in from outside the state or that the defendant intended to distribute them outside the state.
 The exact quantity of drugs needed to support a trafficking charge is exceedingly complex and depends on the type of drug and the purity of the drug.
 For instance, the more pure the cocaine that a defendant possesses, the less that is needed for a trafficking charge.
 Drug trafficking convictions have mandatory minimum sentences, meaning the judge must impose at least a certain amount of jail time.
 In many circumstances, the mandatory minimum is 10 years or more.Protect Your Rights against the Prosecution

 In order to determine whether someone has an illegal drug in his or her possession, police must often search the suspect and his or her home and belongings, seize the drugs, and test the drugs to determine what they are.
-At each step in this process, a defendant’s rights may be violated, or errors may occur that may result in reduced or dropped charges.
+At each step in this process, a defendant’s rights may be violated, or errors may occur that may allow a drug crime attorney in Atlanta to get the charges reduced or dropped.
 For instance, all citizens are entitled to protection from unlawful searches and seizures under the Fourth Amendment of the Constitution, meaning that the police must have a basis to search before doing so.
-A failure to abide by these protections may result in a drug charge being dismissed.Enlist a Atlanta Attorney to Fight a Drug Crimes Charge
+A failure to abide by these protections may result in a drug charge being dismissed.Enlist a Atlanta Attorney to Fight a Drug Charge